pavoni/pyroon/README.md

 python library to interface with the Roon API (www.roonlabs.com)

 Full documentation will follow asap

-See the tests folder for some more code examples.
+See the examples folder for some code examples.

 Some example code: